Welcome to the Preconception and Pregnancy in Inflammatory Bowel Disease Clinical Research Program

 - education regarding the effects of IBD and medications on fertility, pregnancy, and breastfeeding

-- liaison with high risk obstetrics and maternal-fetal medicine at the Royal Alexandra Hospital
+- liaison with high risk obstetrics and maternal-fetal medicine

 - access to an IBD dietician consultation.

-2) Translational research program:
+2) Translational research program

 This “bench to bedside” research program includes studies that aim to help clinicians:

 - understand the complex interactions between pregnancy and IBD in order to optimize the management of IBD during pregnancy

 - understand the influence of maternal IBD and IBD therapy on their newborns and children.